Who are the Archaeologists?

 Advisory Board Member

-Heather Froehlich is finishing her PhD at the University of Strathclyde (Glasgow, UK), where she studies gender in Early Modern London plays using computers.
-Her thesis draws heavily from sociohistoric linguistics and corpus stylistics, though she sustains an interest in digital methods for literary and linguistic inquiry.
-Read more about her and her research at http://hfroehli.ch or on twitter (@heatherfro).
+Dr Heather Froehlich is the Literary Informatics Librarian at Penn State University (University Park, PA, USA).
+She was awarded her PhD and MRes from the University of Strathclyde (Glasgow, UK), where she studied representations of social identity in Shakespeare and other Early Modern London plays.
+She is interested in digital methods for literary and linguistic inquiry and you can read more about her and her research at http://hfroehli.ch or on twitter (@heatherfro).